aws/aws-eks-best-practices/content/security/docs/multiaccount.md

 Unlike IRSA, EKS Pod Identities can only be used to directly grant access to a role in the same account as the EKS cluster.
 To access a role in another AWS account, pods that use EKS Pod Identities must perform [Role Chaining](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-role-chaining).

-Role chaining can be configured in an applications profile with their aws configuration file (`~/.aws/config`) using the [Process Credentials Provider](https://docs.aws.amazon.com/sdkref/latest/guide/feature-process-credentials.html) available in various AWS SDKs. `credential_process` can be used as a credential source when configuring a profile, such as:
+Role chaining can be configured in an applications profile with their aws configuration file using the [Process Credentials Provider](https://docs.aws.amazon.com/sdkref/latest/guide/feature-process-credentials.html) available in various AWS SDKs. `credential_process` can be used as a credential source when configuring a profile, such as:

 ```
 # Content of the AWS Config file
 [profile account_b_role]
 source_profile = account_a_role
-role_arn=arn:aws:iam::444455556666:role/account-b-role
+role_arn = arn:aws:iam::444455556666:role/account-b-role

 [profile account_a_role]
 credential_process = /eks-credential-processrole.sh